 About Canberra

-RANKED AS THE WORLD’S MOST LIVEABLE CITY, Canberra offers the ultimate work/life balance with access to world-class facilities, stunning natural surrounds and great career opportunities.
+As one of the world's most livable cities, Canberra offers the ultimate work/life balance with access to world-class facilities, stunning natural surrounds and great career opportunities.

-Canberra's Location and Population
+Canberra's location and population

-- Renowned as being one of the most well planned cities in the world, with minimal traffic jams.
+- Renowned as being one of the most well-planned cities in the world, with minimal traffic jams.

 Food

-National Attractions
+National attractions

 - The Australian Institute of Sport (AIS)